Irma winds down, not before appearing to set a record for most records

 Related: Floridians Take Stock and Begin Recovery as Irma Exits

-Irma killed 10 people in Cuba, 8 people on the French-Dutch island of St. Martin and St. Maarten, 5 people in the French Caribbean territories, 4 people in the British Virgin Islands and 1 person each on Anguilla and Barbuda.
+Irma killed 10 people in Cuba, eight on the French-Dutch island of St. Martin and St. Maarten, five in the French Caribbean territories, four in the British Virgin Islands and one each on Anguilla and Barbuda.

-Nine out of 10 government and business structures were estimated to have been damaged or destroyed on Anguilla.
-The French government estimated damage at almost $1.5 billion just on St. Bart’s and French St. Martin.
+Nine out of 10 government and business structures on Anguilla were estimated to have been damaged or destroyed.
+The French government estimated damage at almost $1.5 billion just on St. Bart’s and St. Martin.
 The prime minister of Antigua and Barbuda, Gaston Browne, described his country as "barely habitable," saying 90 percent of all vehicles and buildings had been damaged.

 The U.S. military spread far and wide in what Bossert called "the largest-ever mobilization of our military in a naval and marine operation."